kiddiedrafts/Brain-Tumor-Segmentation/README.md

 - 3 levels of upsampling blocks (UpSampling2D + concatenation + Conv2D + Conv2D)
 - Skip connections from corresponding encoder levels
 - Number of filters decreases from 256 to 64

+**Output:**
+- Final 1x1 convolution with sigmoid activation for binary segmentation